essdocs/sims.primary.en-gb/_docs/accounts/useraccounts/add.md

 title: Adding a new user Account
 ---

-> To avoid duplicates, please check if there is an existing suspended or inactive user account for the person.
+> To avoid duplicates, please check if there's an existing suspended or inactive user account for the person.
 E.g., a member of staff returning to the school.
 {:.warning}

 ## To add a new user account